Understanding Batteries

 In stand-alone systems, the output voltage of the photovoltaic (PV) array should match that of the battery storage capacity and from this an appropriate charge controller can be selected to ensure that the charge controller delivers the appropriate amount of charge when needed and will not overcharge the batteries.

-The principle job of a charge controller is to protect the batteries from overcharging, prevent unwanted or deep-cycle discharging, and provide information about the battteries state of charge and there are three main types of charge controllers available to do just that: Series, Shunt (parallel controllers), and Maximum Power Point (MPP) controllers.
+The principle job of a charge controller is to protect the batteries from overcharging, prevent unwanted or deep-cycle discharging, and provide information about the batteries state of charge and there are three main types of charge controllers available to do just that: Series, Shunt (parallel controllers), and Maximum Power Point (MPP) controllers.
 Each with its own set off advantages and disadvantages.

 Sometimes a charge controller may not be needed, for instance if the battery is constantly being used and discharged, or if you are using low wattage self-regulating solar panels for charging a single or shallow-cycle battery for camping, hiking, or field trips, etc.